juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 ### Build CSI Driver component image

-JuiceFS CSI Controller / JuiceFS CSI Node pod image default to [`juicedata/juicefs-csi-driver`](https://hub.docker.com/r/juicedata/juicefs-csi-driver), built using [`docker/csi.Dockerfile`](https://github.com/juicedata/juicefs-csi-driver/blob/master/docker/csi.Dockerfile).
+JuiceFS CSI Controller / JuiceFS CSI Node Pod image default to [`juicedata/juicefs-csi-driver`](https://hub.docker.com/r/juicedata/juicefs-csi-driver), built using [`docker/csi.Dockerfile`](https://github.com/juicedata/juicefs-csi-driver/blob/master/docker/csi.Dockerfile).

 If you wish to make modifications and build your own JuiceFS CSI Driver, use below commands to clone the repository, and build the Docker image using the provided script: